 Paying off your credit card debt requires some kind of repayment plan and a financial road-map, or a strict annual and monthly budget.
 Many people recoil at the ‘B’ word, but a budget is essential if you’re going to find the money to make extra repayments and clear that debt.
 Be strong, and get tough on yourself – you’ll soon see the benefits.

 Credit card debt often seems insurmountable but with focus, discipline and a little planning, you can get out from under it.
 Paying off your credit card debt is an achievement as well – the faster you do it, the sooner you’ll be able to afford to celebrate a win.

 You can even look for ways to earn money on the side, there are plenty.
 Whatever amount that you make on the side, use it to pay off credit card debt.

 Ask for hardship help

 When everything fails, there’s still a ray of hope available for you.
 Most banks offer some kind of hardship program, it’s their goodwill gesture.
 They don’t advertise it for the fear of misuse by other card members, who otherwise can pay their dues.

 Call your bank (number on the back of your card) and ask for specifically these two words “Hardship program”.
 You need to obviously be in hardship to ask for it, like job loss, sickness, disabilities, etc.

 By enrolling in hardship program, you get an extremely low-interest rate and all fees are waived as well.
 You basically pay a much lower interest rate on your unpaid balance.

-Readers, Got any advice for paying off your credit cards sooner?
+Readers, Got any advice to pay off credit card debt sooner?
 Share it in the comments box below.